bloom-housing/bloom/api/README.md

 If this is your first time running this command and you see `psql: error: FATAL: database "<username>" does not exist` you may need to run `createdb <username>` first.

 If you're using VSCode, you can install [this extension](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres) to inspect your local database.
-When you click on the +, you can use the following inputs to each question to create a connection to the newly created database: `localhost`, `<username>`, hit enter for password, `5432`, standard, `bloom_prisma`, and a descriptive name like `local-bloom`.
+When you click on the + to create a new connection, you can use the following inputs to each question to create a connection to the newly created database: `localhost`, `<username>`, hit enter for password, `5432`, standard, `bloom_prisma`, and a descriptive name like `local-bloom`.
+Once the connection is established, you can inspect the database.

 To start the application run: `yarn dev`.